Notes on the Geography of Germany: Heidelberg

 Opulence of a later vintage: the Stadthalle, an active concert hall.

-This is the "poetic charm" Baedeker had in mind.
+Perhaps this is the "poetic charm" Baedeker had in mind.
 From 1225 to 1720 Heidelberg was the capital of the Palatinate, whose early Count Palatine Rudolph I began building Das Heidelberger Schloss.
 The castle was fortified by later electors, but in 1688 the castle capitulated to the French, who before abandoning it in the face of an approaching German army blew up the fortifications and burned the palace.
 Lighting in 1764 destroyed whatever was left and created the ghosts so necessary to romantic poetry.
 Since then, the castle has been partly rebuilt.

 A few houses--small only in comparison to the schloss--crowd near it on the theory that prestige is contagious.
 In the background is the Koenigstuhl funicular.